Peter7397/anylab/frontend/START_FRONTEND.md

 ```
 Compiled successfully!

-You can now view onlab-frontend in the browser.
+You can now view anylab-frontend in the browser.

   Local:            http://localhost:3000
   On Your Network:  http://192.168.x.x:3000